 It'S THE LAW.

-It is against the law for SCWDC programs to discriminate on the following bases:
+It is against the law for SCW programs to discriminate on the following bases:

 - Against any individual in the United States, on the basis of race, color religion, sex, national origin, age, disability, political affiliation or belief; and

 - Against any beneficiary of, applicant to, or participant in programs financially assisted under Title I of the Workforce Innovation and Opportunity Act (WIOA), on the basis of the individual’s citizenship, status or participation in any WIOA Title I financially assisted program or activity.

 Our programs and services must not discriminate in any of the following areas: